Skip to content

 It all comes down to this.

+The adaptive moving average is designed to use the fastest trend possible using the shortest calculation interval for the existing market conditions.
+It changes the speed of the trend by using an exponential smoothing, varying the smoothing constant each period.
 The smoothing constant was used because it allows for a full range of trends, represented as percentages, compared to the simple moving average, which is limited in its selection.

 The adaptive moving average works like a slow moving average in that it reduces the influence of outliers, without sacrificing the sensitivity.